geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

            lat = 181 ;
            lon = 360 ;

-Then you can issue this command to apply the optimal chunking along
+Then you can use the :program:`nccopy` command to apply the optimal chunking along levels:
-levels:

 .. code-block:: console

-   nccopy -c lon/360,lat/181,lev/1,time/1\ -d1 myfile.nc tmp.nc
+   $ nccopy -c lon/360,lat/181,lev/1,time/1 -d1 myfile.nc tmp.nc
-    mv tmp.nc myfile.nc
+   $ mv tmp.nc myfile.nc

 This will create a new file called :file:`tmp.nc` that has the proper chunking.
 We then replace :file:`myfile.nc` with this temporary file.

-You can specify the chunk sizes that will be applied to the variables in the netCDF file with the :command:`-c`  argument to :command:`nccopy`.
-To obtain the optimal chunking, the :code:`lon` chunksize must be identical to the number of values along the longitude dimension (e.g. :code:`lon/360` and the :code:`lat` chunksize must be equal to the number of points in the latitude dimension (e.g. :code:`lat/181`).
+You can specify the chunk sizes that will be applied to the variables in the netCDF file with the :command:`-c`  argument to :program:`nccopy`.
+To obtain the optimal chunking, the :literal:`lon` chunksize must be identical to the number of values along the longitude dimension (e.g. :literal:`lon/360` and the :literal:`lat` chunksize must be equal to the number of points in the latitude dimension (e.g. :literal:`lat/181`).

-We also recommend that you :command:`deflate` (i.e. compress) the netCDF data variables at the same time you apply the chunking.
+We also recommend that you :program:`deflate` (i.e. compress) the netCDF data variables at the same time you apply the chunking.
 Deflating can substantially reduce the file size, especially for emissions data that are only defined over the land but not over